 Damage resistance.
 Due to its honeycomb structure it is much more abrasion resistant than other underlays even with high coefficient of friction.
 Can an underlay of wood fibres withstand a hammer blow?

 Sustainable production process.
-Natural cork is made from the cortex of the cork tree, the ever-green type of cork oak that covers the wide areas of mediterranean coast.
+Natural cork is made from the bark of the cork tree, the ever-green type of cork oak that covers wide areas of the Mediterranean coast.
 The layer of hard cork of a few to a dozen or so centimetres is separated from the trunk in the 10-year periods without any damage to the tree itself.
 The production of cork underlay for laminate flooring does not harm cork trees or the environment.